achalagarwal/Math-Space/README.md

 # MathSpace

-## An opensource mathematical workspace for individuals, schools and organisations alike.
+## An open source mathematical workspace for individuals, schools and organisations alike.

 Built purely on Java, this is a unique tool which solves many difficulties.